Hiya, folks, we are back and greetings and welcome.

 He's not out actively seeking their support.

-So uh they're able to overlook it.
+So they're able to overlook it.

-So we found a soundbite from last Wednesday, a former Republican conservative congressman from Oklahoma, uh Mickey Edwards, was appearing on a local New York radio show, PBS Network or something similar.
+So we found a soundbite from last Wednesday, a former Republican conservative congressman from Oklahoma, Mickey Edwards, was appearing on a local New York radio show, PBS Network or something similar.

-And he's now at the Harvard, he's been at Harvard and Scots there for eleven years.
+He's been at Harvard and Scott's there for 11 years.

-He's done a total one eighty.
+He's done a total 180.

-And it's usually usually something like that.
+And it's usually something like that.

 It never ceases to amaze me.